qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

   There are three types of grid: **Dots**, **Solid** lines and **Crosses**.
 * :guilabel:`Grid and guide defaults` defines spacing, offset and tolerance of the grid.
-* guilabel:`Layout Paths` lists custom paths to search print templates.
+* :guilabel:`Layout Paths` lists custom paths to search print templates.

 .. _layout_tab: